Meet the Lash & Associates Team

 The company has continued to expand each year.
 We now offer separate catalogs on children and adults with over 200 products including tip cards, books, manuals, DVDs, and training kits.
 We’ve come a long way since our first 4 tip cards!

 In March 2010 we moved to new offices with a 2500 square foot warehouse.
 We now have distributors in Canada, China, Japan, Malaysia and England.
 With our growth, we have new challenges to keep up with the pace.
 We added a customer service division, redesigned our website and launched a blog.

 New printing department and services

-This year we have focused on building a full service digital printing and bindery department.
-We are now capable of producing all tip cards and books in house, full color, 2400 dpi.
-We added 3 Xerox 7760 color laser printers capable of producing over 8,000 color pages/hour.
-Baum folding and quality perfect binding equipment was also added.
-Heck, our new printing department is now bigger than a lot of the printing companies we were using in the past.
+We have a full service digital printing and bindery department.
+We are capable of producing all tip cards and books in house, full color, 2400 dpi.
+We’ve added color printers capable of producing over 8,000 color pages/hour, along with high speed folding and perfect binding equipment.

 Along with this growth comes a great opportunity for our clients.
 We are now offering personalization on our full product line.
 Yes, we will put your logo and information on our books and tip cards and do it at very reasonable prices and in full color… our products now become yours!

 Our business today still operates on the same principles by which we started…